 New tally flips results of Queens DA race, forcing recount

-Queens Borough President Melinda Katz now has a 20-vote edge over political newcomer Tiffany Caban, who had held a 1,090-vote lead with 99 percent of precincts reporting on primary night last week.
+Queens Borough President Melinda Katz now holds a 20-vote edge over political newcomer Tiffany Caban, who with 99 percent of precincts reporting on primary night last week had a 1,090-vote lead.

-Katz is the favorite of the state’s Democratic Party establishment.
+Katz is a seasoned politician who was the favorite of the state’s Democratic Party establishment.
 Caban is a public defender who says the criminal justice system is rigged against the poor and was backed by Rep. Alexandria Ocasio-Cortez.

 The winner will be favored to win the November general election to succeed longtime District Attorney Richard Brown.
-He died in May at age 86.
+He died last month at age 86.